Electric blanket

-Depending on the quality you have invested in, you are faced with choosing a new duvet every 5 to 10 years, but what is a good duvet?
-Within this time, a lot can change with your body, with the house you live in or with your relationship, for example, to name just a few elements.
+Depending on the quality you have invested in, every 5 to 10 years you are faced with the choice of a new duvet.
+But what is a good duvet?
+A lot can change within this period: your body, the house you live in or your relationship, for example, to name a few things.

 What determines your choice of a good duvet?

-Take a moment before being seduced by the “best offer” or the “puniest price.
-Also important elements in your choice process hear, however, what do you or what do you and your sleeping companion need?
+Take a moment before being seduced by the “best offer” or the “puniest price,” even though this may play into your choice process.
+Ask yourself: what do you have or what do you and your sleeping companion need?
 That’s what we want to talk about in this blog.

 Which duvet fits who you are?

-To choose a duvet, look at your sleeping environment, yourself as a person and your worldview.
+To choose a duvet, look at your sleeping environment, at yourself as a person and at your worldview.
 The interplay between these things determines your choice.
-The perfect duvet exists if you take a moment to engage in self-reflection.
+You will undoubtedly find the perfect duvet if you take a moment to do some self-reflection.

 Your duvet and sleeping environment.

 In short, the temperature of your sleeping environment matters!
-The industry has also thought about this and in the Benelux, duvets are therefore often classified into 4 heat classes.
-In this blog, we have already zoomed in on duvet heat classes: Which duvet is the warmest?
+The industry has also thought about this and in the Benelux, duvets are therefore usually classified into four heat classes.
+In a previous blog, we already zoomed in on the heat classes of duvets: Which duvet is the warmest?

-A heat rating at least offers you some insight into the choices you have at what temperature.
-Only you don’t yet have enough information to make a choice based on that alone.
+A heat rating at least gives you a good understanding of the choices you have at what temperature.
+However, you do not yet have enough information to make a good choice on that basis alone.

 Your personal preferences

-Who are you in this story?
-And if you’re not sleeping alone then it’s best to check with each other to see how you match.
-And if the answers are too far apart, don’t worry!
-Then really choose two separate duvets.
-It may be a little less romantic, agreed.
+What is your situation like?
+And if you’re not sleeping alone, it’s best to check with each other to see how you match.
+Are the answers too far apart?
+No worries!
+Then just opt for two separate duvets.
+It may be a little less romantic, but it’s the best solution.

 Heat Experience

 Do you get hot easily or like to be nice and warm in your bed?
 Ask this question nonchalantly at a family party and for the next hour you won’t have to say much.
-Everyone has their experiences and ideas that way.
+Everyone has their experiences and ideas.

 What do we know about temperature in our bodies?
 Your body’s core temperature automatically drops on cues from your biorhythms in the evening hours and during sleep.
 The lowest point is thus reached between four and five in the morning.
 When you sleep, skin temperature is also best balanced with core temperature.
-This is safe and unthreatening because when you get too cold or too hot your body is going to react to protect organs and brain.
+This feels safe and unthreatening because when you get too cold or too hot, your body is going to react to protect your organs and brain.
 This is sleep disruptive.

-So the heat regulation or thermoregulation of the filling and the ticking a duvet plays a role.
+So the heat regulation or thermoregulation of a duvet’s filling and ticking plays a role.

 Also the weight of the duvet has an impact on the perception of warmth.
 Weight can be determined by the padding.
 Pure down is lighter than sheep’s wool, for example.
-But also whether you use a double or four-season version has an impact on weight.
+But using a double or four-season version also has an impact on weight.
 Two duvets on top of each other weigh, logically, more.
-I’m not really a fan of a 4-season.
-It seems like the ideal solution but in my experience it is better to invest in 2 tailored solutions for summer and winter.
+I am not really an advocate of a four-season comforter.
+It seems like the ideal solution but in my experience it is better to invest in two separate solutions for summer and winter.

 Ventilation